 Enter complete, accurate data on your business profile

 First and foremost, you’ll want to provide all basic business information such as company name, address, phone number, website, and business hours.
 Having a completed business profile not only helps Google improve your ranking in local search results, but also increases the number of actions customers can take when they come across your profile.
 As you complete each section, make sure that the information is consistent with what is on your website, social media profiles, and any other listings.
-This may sound like common sense, but even spelling your street name as “St” versus “Street” can raise a red flag to Google.
+That may sound like common sense, but even small discrepancies like using “Street” on your website address and “St” on your listing address can raise a red flag to Google.
 Having consistent NAP (Name, Address, Phone) information is one of the most significant ranking factors in local SEO.

 Common mistake: people will sometimes try to "keyword stuff" their business name on GMB by adding in localized terms (Example Company Inc. Cleveland) or additional keywords (Example Company Inc. Burgers & Beer) thinking this will help influence rankings.
 Remember that your business name should appear exactly as it does in the real world (Example Company Inc.), otherwise you may be penalized by Google.